Lord Pretender

 Lord Pretender (8 September 1917 – 22 January 2002) was the stage name of Aldric Farrell, M.O.M., H.B.M. a calypsonian vocalist born on the island of Tobago widely acknowledged to be a "master" of extempo, a lyrically improvised form of calypso music.
 Starting with an impromptu performance at the age of 12, his career spanned nearly seven decades until cancer of the larynx forced him to retire in the mid-1990s.

 In 1957, Lord Pretender won the prestigious "Calypso King" competition.
-Honored by the Trinidad and Tobago government for his services to calypso in 1972, Lord Pretender went on to receive the island's Hummingbird Medal in 1994.
+Honoured by the Trinidad and Tobago government for his services to calypso in 1972, he went on to receive the island's Hummingbird Medal in 1994.

 Career

 Farrell's mother went to the United States to look for work and left him, at a young age, with his maternal grandmother in Trinidad.

-He made his first public performance at the age of twelve in 1929, where he delivered a self-composed calypso about the ghost of a young girl.
+He made his first public performance at the age of 12 in 1929, when he delivered a self-composed calypso about the ghost of a young girl.

 Early appearances quickly gained Farrell popularity and earned him the moniker "the Boy Wonder", though he soon reverted to "Pretender", a previous nickname from his school days.